hernandezb3/llama-on-uconn-hpc/README.md

 ### Start an Interactive Job
 There are two ways to request resources from UConn Storrs HPC, an interactive job (srun) or a scheduled job (sbatch).
 For more information, see Step 5 in UConn Storrs HPC's [Getting Started](https://kb.uconn.edu/space/SH/26694811668/Getting+Started) guide.
 Sites like [apx.com](https://apxml.com/posts/ultimate-system-requirements-llama-3-models) and [nodeshift.com](https://nodeshift.com/blog/how-to-install-llama-3-3-70b-instruct-locally) can be used to determine what resources to request from HPC when submitting the job request.
 Note: Llama 3.2 3B requires lighter hardware than Llama 3.3 70B.

-See the [SLURM Guide](https://kb.uconn.edu/space/SH/26032963685/SLURM+Guide) for more examples of how to request jobs on HPC
+See the [SLURM Guide](https://kb.uconn.edu/space/SH/26032963685/SLURM+Guide) for more examples of how to request jobs on HPC.

 * __Step E:__ Start an interactive job by running the following in Terminal:
 ```